 \section{Introduction}

-In this paper we study the global in time existence of smooth solutions with bounded density and finite energy to the (2D) Incompressible Porous Media equation in a strip domain $\Omega$.
-This is, we consider the following active scalar equation:
+In this paper we study the global in time existence of smooth solutions with bounded density and finite energy of the (2D) Incompressible Porous Media equation in a strip domain $\Omega$.
+That is, we consider the following active scalar equation:

 with a velocity field $\mathbf{u}$ satisfying the momentum equation given by Darcy's law:

 where $(\mathbf{x},t)\in\Omega\times\R^{+}$, $\mathbf{u}=(u_1,u_2)$ is the incompressible velocity (i.e., $\nabla\cdot \mathbf{u}=0$), $p$ is the pressure, $\mu$ is the dynamic viscosity, $\kappa$ is the permeability of the isotropic medium, $g$ is the acceleration due to gravity and $\varrho$ corresponds to the density transported without diffusion by the fluid.